444lessio/BeanHub/README.md

 The application is designed to handle 4 different user roles, each with its own dedicated interface and functionalities.

 ---

+## 📌 Assignment 1 Context

+Please note that this repository currently contains the solution for **Assignment 1**.

+As per the assignment requirements, the primary goal was to build the **static frontend structure** (UI/UX) using Spring Boot and Thymeleaf.
+All backend logic—such as database connections, user authentication, and dynamic data processing—is **intentionally not implemented** at this stage.

+All data displayed in the app is **mock/static** and used as a placeholder for future development in subsequent assignments.

+---

 ## 🚀 How to Run the Project